Doubly-linked Lists, Queues, and Heaps

 "red"

-You can add/remove nodes of a dlist with push-front
+You can add/remove nodes of a dlist with push-front, push-back,

 Finding the length of a dlist is O(1) since it stores the length as